1f349/int-byte-utils/README.md

 where it being set means negative, this is the standard overflow conversion behaviour in C between signed and unsigned.
 This bit would be located in the last byte of the written data as the second most significant byte.

-There is also a reduced format that moves the sign bit to the second most significant bit of the first byte, the 7th bit of the uinteger.
+There is also a reduced format that moves the sign bit to the least significant bit of the first byte, the 1st bit of the uinteger.
 This allows for the negative numbers to have a smaller footprint similar to their positive counterparts as the sign bit does not have to be at the most significant bit of a uint.

 ## License